 The weight of your gear: Tripods will have guidelines for how much weight they can hold, and you need to be sure that anything you purchase can hold the weight of your gear with lenses.
 Something that is perfectly capable of holding a mirrorless camera system and lens might struggle to cope with something more serious like a full-frame DSLR and a high-end telephoto zoom lens for example.
 You need to pick a tripod that is rated to be stable with the gear you are using.

 The weight of the tripod: The sturdier the tripod, the more it is going to weigh.
 You can reduce the weight of the tripod by investing in tripods made from more exotic materials, but that is going to directly impact the third factor, that being:

 The price of the tripod: Tripods come in all sorts of prices, from really poor quality tripods costing less than $50, through to expensive tripods costing in excess of $1,000.
 My advice is to buy the Best GoPro Tripods you can afford for your gear, with a sweet spot being from around $100 – $500 depending on the features, stability and weight savings you are looking for.

-There are a number of other factors to consider when purchasing a Best GoPro Tripods.
+There are a number of other factors to consider when purchasing a Best GoPro Tripod.
 First is the “release” system.
 This is how you attach the tripod to the camera through the tripod screw.
-These days, most camera system use what is called an “Arca-Swiss” compatible design, so you screw a mounting place onto the bottom of your camera, and then you can slide the camera on and off the tripod easily.
+These days, most camera systems use what is called an “Arca-Swiss” compatible design, so you screw a mounting place onto the bottom of your camera, and then you can slide the camera on and off the tripod easily.